Chapter 3: Communication

 B: Bottom-Line First

-Lead with the conclusion, then provide context if needed.
+Lead with the conclusion.
+Provide context only if needed.

 because of some dependency conflicts.
 Then I spent time reading the